 Early-Stage Prostate Cancer

-Prostate cancer is diagnosed as early-stage when cancer cells have not spread outside of the prostate.
-If you’ve been diagnosed with early-stage prostate cancer with a low risk of progression—or you’re not expected to tolerate other therapies—your doctor may recommend watchful waiting or active surveillance.
-Aggressive treatment options include various types of prostatectomy, radiation therapy, cryosurgery or high intensity focused ultrasound.
-The goal of all invasive options is to remove or destroy cancer cells before they can spread to other tissues in the body.
+Prostate cancer is diagnosed early-stage when cancer cells have not spread outside the prostate.
+Suppose you’ve been diagnosed with early-stage prostate cancer with a low risk of progression or are not expected to tolerate other therapies.
+In that case, your doctor may recommend watchful waiting or active surveillance.
+Aggressive treatment options include prostatectomy, radiation therapy, cryosurgery, or high-intensity focused ultrasound.
+All invasive options aim to remove or destroy cancer cells before they can spread to other tissues.

-Watchful waiting forgoes implementing therapy or treatment unless symptoms arise or the prostate cancer spreads to other parts of the body.
+Watchful waiting forgoes implementing therapy or treatment unless symptoms arise or the prostate cancer spreads to other body parts.

 Active surveillance is considered appropriate for some men with low-risk prostate cancer.
-This includes monitoring cancer with routine digital rectal exams (DREs), prostate-specific antigen (PSA) tests and periodic biopsies.
-Active treatment, such as surgery or radiation therapy, does not occur unless there is evidence that the cancer is growing.
+This includes monitoring cancer with routine digital rectal exams (DREs), prostate-specific antigen (PSA) tests, and periodic biopsies.
+Active treatment, such as surgery or radiation therapy, does not occur unless there is evidence that it is growing.

-The surgical treatment for localized prostate cancer is a radical prostatectomy, an operation that removes the entire prostate along with both seminal vesicles and a portion of both vas deferens.
-Since it’s possible to perform this procedure without injuring the two pelvic nerves that enable an erection, the operation is referred to as a nerve-sparing radical prostatectomy and can be performed by a surgeon using any of the following prostatectomy options.
+The surgical treatment for localized prostate cancer is a radical prostatectomy that removes the entire prostate, both seminal vesicles, and a portion of the vas deferens.
+Since it’s possible to perform this procedure without injuring the two pelvic nerves that enable an erection, the operation is a nerve-sparing radical prostatectomy.
+It can be performed by a surgeon using any following prostatectomy options.
 Outcomes may vary depending on the skill level and experience of the surgeon.

-Most often nerve sparing is used during early stages (Stages Tl and T2) when cancer cells are located only within the prostate.
+Most often, nerve-sparing is used during the early stages (Stages Tl and T2) when cancer cells are located only within the prostate.
 Some surgeons are skilled in nerve-sparing techniques to maximize the preservation of nerves, muscles, organs, and other structures surrounding the prostate.
-If the nerves are not damaged during surgery, men have a better chance of having erections again between two and 18 months after the operation.
-Potency rates following nerve-sparing radical prostatectomy vary widely among surgeons and academic centers.
+If the nerves are not damaged during surgery, men have a better chance of having erections between two and 18 months after the operation.
+However, potency rates following nerve-sparing radical prostatectomy vary widely among surgeons and academic centers.

 Open – Radical Retropubic Prostatectomy (RRP)

-An incision is made from just below the navel to the pelvic bone without damaging muscles.
-This allows the surgeon access to feel the prostate, surrounding tissues, and the pelvic lymph nodes, which can help the surgeon decide if a nerve-sparing radical prostatectomy is the best option based on the extent of cancer.
-If all areas feel smooth, the nerves can be saved because they probably are not cancerous.
-However, if the surgeon feels a lump, hardness, or any other abnormality near the nerve, the safest approach is to remove one or both nerves.
-There is no accurate way to confirm whether or not cancer is present in a pelvic nerve unless the nerve is removed and analyzed by a pathologist.
+An incision is made below the navel to the pelvic bone without damaging muscles.
+This allows the surgeon to feel the prostate, surrounding tissues, and pelvic lymph nodes, which can help the surgeon decide if a nerve-sparing radical prostatectomy is the best option based on the cancer.
+If all areas feel smooth, the nerves can be saved because they probably are not cancerous; however, if the surgeon feels a lump, hardness, or any other abnormality near the nerve, the safest way is to remove one or both nerves.
+Unfortunately, there is no accurate way to confirm whether or not cancer is present in a pelvic nerve unless the nerve is removed and analyzed by a pathologist.

 Open – Radical Perineal Prostatectomy (RPP)

 The incision for this procedure is between the scrotum and the anus.
-While there is less blood loss with this operation compared to the retropubic procedure outlined above, the surgeon still has the ability to feel along the pelvic nerves to determine whether they can be saved or must be removed.
-Recovery is generally faster compared to the RRP and patients have less blood loss.
+While there is less blood loss with this operation than in the retropubic process outlined above, the surgeon can still feel along the pelvic nerves to determine whether they can be saved or removed.
+As a result, recovery is generally faster than the RRP, and patients have less blood loss.

 Laparoscopic Radical Prostatectomy (LRP)

-Also referred to as “minimally invasive” or “keyhole surgery,” the operation begins by inserting a needle into the abdomen to inflate it with carbon dioxide thereby separating the abdominal wall from the organs and providing the space necessary to perform the surgery.
-Three or four small incisions are made in the lower abdomen as access for surgical instruments and a telescopic lens that projects images onto a video monitor.
+Also referred to as “minimally invasive” or “keyhole surgery,” the operation begins by inserting a needle into the abdomen to inflate it with carbon dioxide, separating the abdominal wall from the organs and providing the space necessary to perform the surgery.
+Next, three or four small incisions are made in the lower abdomen as access for surgical instruments and a telescopic lens that projects images onto a video monitor.
 After the prostate has been cut away from the bladder and the urethra, it’s removed from the body through an incision made above the pubic bone.

 Robot-Assisted Laparoscopic Radical Prostatectomy (RALP)

-As with the laparoscopic procedure described above, this operation also begins by inserting a needle into the abdomen to inflate it with carbon dioxide thereby separating the abdominal wall from the organs and providing the space necessary to perform the surgery.
-Three or four small incisions are made in the lower abdomen as access for surgical instruments and a telescopic lens that is attached to robotic arms, which are connected through special cables to instruments providing the surgeon with robotic control of the procedure through a three-dimensional view of the inside of the abdomen shown on a video monitor.
-After the prostate has been cut away from the bladder and the urethra, it is removed from the body through an incision above the pubic bone.
+As with the laparoscopic procedure described above, this operation begins by inserting a needle into the abdomen to inflate it with carbon dioxide, separating the abdominal wall from the organs and providing the space necessary to perform the surgery.
+Next, three or four small incisions are made in the lower abdomen as access for surgical instruments and a telescopic lens that is attached to robotic arms, which are connected through special cables to devices providing the surgeon with automated control of the procedure through a three-dimensional view of the inside of the abdomen shown on a video monitor.
+Finally, after the prostate has been removed from the bladder and the urethra, it is removed from the body through an incision above the pubic bone.